finnmayhew/Finn-Mayhew/physics.md

 ## LIG Testing

 As part of MSU's TRAIN-MI high-energy physics detector instrumentation traineeship program, under Dr. Kendall Mahn I'm creating and testing the properties of laser-induced graphene for potential use as a material for a field cage in a time projection chamber in space that would detect astrophysical gamma rays.
+Eventually we'll collaborate with researchers at SLAC on this.

 ## NOνA